numericalalgorithmsgroup/NAGPythonExamples/local_optimization/Readme.md

 ```
 This indicates that Jupyter was successfully installed.
 The next section shows how to start the notebok interface and open an example
 ### Running the notebook examples
-Once `pip` finished to install `notebook` all the dependencies, it is time start up the notebook interface
+Once `pip` finished to install `notebook` and all the dependencies, it is time start up the notebook interface
 ```{bash}
 (nag3) guest@nag-37:~$ jupyter-notebook
 [I 05:13:44.313 NotebookApp] Serving notebooks from local directory: /home/guest